shoganhennessy/shoganhennessy.github.io/_pages/cycling.md

 ![cycling](../files/cycling/combined-two.jpg)

-I started cycling at Pomona College, where I served as president of the college cycling club, and made some great friends in the local race scene from Cal State Fullerton and Team Go-Fast.

 Strava is the only social media platform I use; you can follow my cycling over here.

 <iframe height='160' width='100%' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/athletes/7741397/activity-summary/b07ae5dcfcb65768a929e80a30b9b7c3844bf916'>